 If stakeholders believe a certification body has made an error in procedure, scoring or condition setting, they may submit a notice of objection during the 15-working day period after the final report is published.
 This provides a mechanism for any disagreement with the assessment of the fishery to be resolved by an independent adjudicator.
-If the objection is accepted for consideration, the objector, CAB and client follow the MSC Disputes Process.
-This process sets out appropriate consultations, and the independent adjudicator then decides if the objection should be upheld.
-If upheld, the process may result in changes to your assessment, for example changes to scores or additional conditions, or can result in the determination being changed from a pass to fail.
+Following appropriate consultations, the adjudicator decides if the objection should be upheld.